-Briefing Memo: Louisiana Criminal Justice Reform (Fact Sheet 2019)
+Briefing Memo: Louisiana Criminal Justice Reform (Fact Sheet)

 Louisiana joined the nationwide movement to pass smart criminal justice reforms.
 These deliberate and reasoned reforms deserve credit for the impacts they have already had and will have in the future.
 Nationally, data demonstrates that these reforms successfully hold offenders accountable, allow police and prosecutors to focus on violent crimes, and provide effective programs for successful reentry.

-Briefing Memo: FIRST STEP Act & Sentencing Reform (Fact Sheet 2018)
+Briefing Memo: FIRST STEP Act & Sentencing Reform (Fact Sheet)

 In 2018, Law Enforcement Leaders supported the compromise that would amend the FIRST STEP Act (S. 2795 “FIRST STEP”) to include portions of the Sentencing Reform and Corrections Act (S. 1917 “SRCA”).
 This fact sheet analyzes key provisions of the combined bill that will enhance both public safety and efficiency for law enforcement.

-A Crime & Justice Agenda For The New Administration (Policy Paper 2017)
+A Crime & Justice Agenda For The New Administration (Policy Paper)

 To better combat crime, we must improve our nation’s crime policies.
 This report offers five policies the new Administration should support to forge a path to advance our common goal of a safer nation.

-We currently have nearly 200 members hailing from all 50 states, from all divisions of law enforcement, and from across the political spectrum.
+We currently have nearly 200 members hailing from around the country, from all divisions of law enforcement, and from across the political spectrum.